On the number of elliptic curves with prescribed isogeny or torsion group over number fields of prime degree: Introduction

 \end{itemize}

-Our methods will actually also solve the first problem for number fields of degree $d$, where $d$ is not divisible by any of 2, 3 or 5.
+Our methods will actually solve the first problem for number fields of degree $d$, where $d$ is not divisible by any of 2, 3 or 5.

-It is clear that, when counting the number of elliptic curves with an $n$-isogeny, one has to count up to $\overline K$-isomorphism, since if $E/K$ has an $n$-isogeny, then so does every quadratic twist of $E$ (in other words, the modular curve $Y_0(n)$ classifying $n$-isogenies is a coarse moduli space).
+It is clear that, when counting the number of elliptic curves over $K$ with a cyclic $n$-isogeny, one has to count up to $\overline K$-isomorphism, since if $E/K$ has a cyclic $n$-isogeny, then so does every quadratic twist of $E$ (in other words, the modular curve $Y_0(n)$ classifying cyclic $n$-isogenies is a coarse moduli space).

 On the other hand, it is not clear whether it is better to count elliptic curves with prescribed torsion up to $K$-isomorphism or $\overline K$-isomorphism.
-Since we will mostly be concerned with the finiteness of the number of curves with given torsion, and since (see for example \cite[Lemma 5.5]{mr}) there are finitely many elliptic curves over $K$ containing $T$ up to $\overline K$-isomorphism if and only if there are finitely many such curves up to $K$-isomorphism, we see that the choice of the isomorphism does not really matter.
+Since we will mostly be concerned with the finiteness of the number of curves with given torsion, and since (see for example \cite[Lemma 5.5]{mr}) the number of elliptic curves over $K$ whose group of $K$-rational points contains a subgroup isomorphic to $T$ is finite up to $\overline K$-isomorphism if and only if it is finite up to $K$-isomorphism, we see that the choice of the isomorphism does not really matter.

 Thus, for simplicity's sake, we will always count elliptic curves up to $\overline K$-isomorphism, and we will do so, usually without mention, throughout the paper.

 The number of curves will naturally depend on the prescribed property.
 Let $m|n$.
 Folowing \cite{km}, we define